Construction Manager Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for construction managers in Florida?

 Large national and multinational general contractors operating in Florida are the most active sponsors for construction managers.
-Firms such as Turner Construction, Suffolk Construction, Skanska, Hensel Phelps, and Webcor have filed H-1B and other work visa petitions for project management roles.
+Firms such as Turner Construction, Suffolk Construction, Skanska, Hensel Phelps, and Webcor have filed H-1B visa and other work visa petitions for project management roles.
 Larger companies with dedicated HR and legal teams are generally better positioned to manage the sponsorship process than smaller regional contractors.

 Which visa types are most common for construction manager roles in Florida?